Airports Out West

 The prototype Boeing 737 was flown for the last time on September 21, 2003, to Boeing Field, where it was built more than 36 years earlier (737 production was later moved to Renton).
 It is seen here on the Museum of Flight ramp in May 1997, and remains part of the museum’s collection.
 The historic Boeing twin will be housed in a new facility across the field, when it is completed by the end of 2015.

 Also in the museum’s collection is VC-137B 86970, one of three heavily modified Boeing 707s that first served President Eisenhower.
 Delivered with “straight-pipe” turbojet engines, the trio was upgraded to turbofan power.
 SAM 970 served as Air Force One during the Lyndon Johnson administration and flew other diplomatic missions after the longer-range VC-137C took over for Chief Executive duties.

-My most recent visit to BFI, on November 16, 2014, was for the rollout of Qantas Airways’ first “retro-jet,” the 75th and last 737-338 delivered to the airline, all decked out colors first worn on the carriers initial 747.
+On November 16, 2014, I attended the rollout of Qantas Airways’ first “retro-jet,” the 75th and last 737-338 delivered to the airline, all decked out colors first worn on the carriers initial 747.
 The airplane took off for Sydney, via Honolulu and Fiji, a day later.